NeCTAR-RC/nectar-training/package02/sections/tools.markdown

 * *Quadrant*: This cloud-based **project management and data collection** software tool enables participant-based researchers to work collaboratively and efficiently from a self-managed centralised site.
 Removes duplication from using disparate programs such as email, spreadsheets, and file sharing tools to share data, track and manage research.
 [Link to Quadrant](http://www.quadrant.edu.au/)

 [Link to NeCTAR eResearch Tools](http://www.nectar.org.au/eresearch-tools)

-You are now finished with Module 2.
-Continue with [Module 3][ModDoc3] which will discuss a few common use cases.